stutpip123/antistasi-ifa3/Tools/NavGridPP/functions/NavGridGen/specification tolerences.md

 There should be auto snapping.

-Road coordinates should be in AGL.
+Road coordinates should be in ATL.